-Ascent Classical Academy of Douglas County has been approved to be a public charter school and opened in the fall of 2018.
-Ascent Classical is replicating highly successful classical schools currently operating in Colorado.
+Ascent Classical Academy of Douglas County is a public charter school that opened in Fall 2018.

 Q: What is a charter public school?

 A charter school is a non-profit, tuition-free, independently operated public school granted greater flexibility in curriculum, staffing, and operations.
 Ascent Classical Academy of Douglas County is authorized by the Charter School Institute.

 - Receive state “per-pupil revenue” (PPR) and some local mill levy dollars but do not typically receive funding for capital expenses, which must be paid for from operational funding;

 - Offer seats to children based on a random lottery.
 Charter schools do not select children;

 - Offer a variety of curricula, instructional styles, and sometimes differ in their philosophy toward education.
 Parents choosing a charter school as an option for their children doesn’t indicate a weakness in district-run schools, but a preference for a different approach and focus for their child;

 - Serve students with specials needs;